 The procedure for all travel documents is via an online or paper form.
 Travel documents that are not CTD, issued by other countries, would often need to be accompanied by a visa.

 The numbers of travel documents issued are to third party nationals who do not have a passport, so are not exclusively travel documents for beneficiaries of international protection.
-In 2019, 29,384 of these were issued.
+In 2022, 55,494 were issued.

 Resettlement, Asylum Support and Integration Transparency data, Q1 2023.